-- (a) JMMB Merchant Bank Limited ("the Bank") is domiciled and incorporated in Jamaica and is a wholly owned subsidiary of Capital & Credit Financial Group, which is also incorporated in Jamaica.
-The ultimate parent company is Jamaica Money Market Brokers Limited ("JMMB") which is domiciled and incorporated in Jamaica.
-The registered office of the Bank is 6 8 Grenada Way, Kingston 5. - (b) The Bank's main business is that of taking deposits, granting loans and trading in foreign currencies. - (c) The Bank is licensed under the Financial Institutions Act and the Securities Act and regulated by the Bank of Jamaica (the Supervisor) and the Financial Services Commission.
+- (a) JMMB Merchant Bank Limited ("the Bank") is domiciled and incorporated in Jamaica and is a wholly owned subsidiary of JMMB Group Limited ("parent") (2015: Jamaica Money Market Brokers Limited "ultimate parent") which is domiciled and incorporated in Jamaica.
+The registered office of the Bank is 6 - 8 Grenada Way, Kingston 5. - (b) The Bank's main business is that of taking deposits, granting loans and trading in foreign currencies. - (c) The Bank is licensed under the Banking Services Act (2014), which replaced the Financial Institutions Act and the Securities Act and is regulated by the Bank of Jamaica (the Supervisor) and the Financial Services Commission.